TedTimbrell/TedTimbrell.github.io/_posts/2024-09-02-can-mnist-resnet-read-my-handwriting.md

     y_offset = (size - cropped.shape[0]) // 2
     x_offset = (size - cropped.shape[1]) // 2

-    # Place the cropped image in the center of the new image
     new_image[y_offset:y_offset+cropped.shape[0], x_offset:x_offset+cropped.shape[1]] = cropped

-    # Multiply by 255 to bring the values back to the [0, 255] range
     array = (new_image * 255).astype(np.uint8)
-    # Convert the numpy array to a PIL Image
     pil_image = Image.fromarray(array)

-    # Resize the image to 20x20 pixels
     resized_image = pil_image.resize((20, 20), Image.ANTIALIAS)

-    # Add 4px padding around the image
     final_image = ImageOps.expand(resized_image, border=4, fill=0)

     return final_image